Lucas-aos/AllianceDeltaMonitor/README.md

 In the Empower 3 software, open the **Instrument Status** panel.

-This window can usually be accessed through one of the following menu paths:
+In case it's not already visible, this window can usually be accessed through the following menu:

-**Option 1**

-View → Instrument Status / Control Panel

-**Option 2**

-Instrument → Tools → Diagnostics → Instrument Status
+View → Toolbars → Flow/Pressure

 ---